 NABU is not only active in biodiversity hotspots, as ecosystem functioning needs to be seen as a global task.
 Despite NABU as part of the global BirdLife network has a long tradition in bird conservation, it’s efforts are directed to the whole biodiversity.

-NABU and its Indonesian partner in the BirdLife network, Burung Indonesia, have initiated a project to protect tropical forests on the Indonesian island Sulawesi.
-The project is part of BirdLife’s “Forest of Hope Program” and located in the province of Gorontalo. more →
+NABU and its Indonesian partner in the BirdLife network, Burung Indonesia, completed a project to protect tropical forests on the Indonesian island Sulawesi.
+The project was part of BirdLife’s “Forest of Hope Program” and located in the province of Gorontalo. more →

 African Biosphere Reserves as pilot sites for monitoring and conservation of migratory birds - completed project